badrinathvm/TipCalculator/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] Add a light/dark color theme to the settings view.
+In viewWillAppear, update views with the correct theme colors.

 <img src='https://media.giphy.com/media/l1J3RYnqviK4Vt7y0/giphy.gif' title='Video Walkthrough of Tip Calculator' width='' alt='Video Walkthrough of Tip Calculator With Theme' />